Bashar403/BasharsBookstore/BasharsBookstore/README.txt

 1626: i wll implement the img method to be able to save images we do that by editing the productcontroller

 1632: updated the iproductrepo and productrepo to follow the same convintion as category and covertype

+1535: updated the Customer homecontroller to work with iunitofwork and add the using statments